List of Child's Play characters

-Child's Play is an American horror franchise that consists of eight slasher films, a television series and numerous comic books.
-The main antagonist is Chucky (except the fourth and fifth films).
+Child's Play is an American horror franchise that consists of eight slasher films, a television series, novels, a video game, and numerous comic books.
+The main antagonist is Chucky.
 Chucky is the embodiment of Charles Lee Ray, the notorious Lakeshore Strangler whose soul passed onto a Good Guy Doll.
-Chucky pursues a variation of victims in each installment, usually with the purpose of possessing a new human host.
+Chucky pursues a variation of victims in each installment, usually to possess a new human host but now he finally accepts being in a dolls body and continues killing people everywhere he goes.
 Recurring characters in the series include Chucky's first target and Child's Play trilogy protagonist Andy Barclay, and Chucky's wife/partner Tiffany Valentine.
 The 2019 remake starring Aubrey Plaza has similar themes but is not connected to the original franchise.
 The 2021 television series is a continuation of the original franchise and sees the return of several characters, including Andy Barclay, while also introducing several new characters.